6 June, 2024

 Lifestyle

-Step back in time as you dine, drink, shop and tour these historic revitalised buildings and sites in Hong Kong, from the Central Market to The Mills and more!
+Step back in time as you dine, drink, shop and tour these revitalised historical buildings and old sites in Hong Kong, from the Blue House to Mei Ho House and more!

 Tick these off your Hong Kong bucket list!
-Our city is home to beautiful old structures that are a real part of Hong Kong’s cultural heritage and history.
+Our city is home to beautiful old buildings that are a real part of Hong Kong’s cultural heritage and history.
 Over the last few years, we’ve seen some of them come back to life — revitalised by the government and other community projects to become host to fine dining establishments, exhibition spaces, shopping destinations, cultural hubs and more.
-Ahead, we’ve highlighted eight historic revitalised buildings in Hong Kong to visit now.
+Ahead, we’re highlighting 10 revitalised historical buildings in Hong Kong to visit now.

 Read More: The Best Museums In Hong Kong